osg-htc/user-documentation/documentation/overview/account_setup/ap20-ap21-migration.md

 **You are responsible for migrating your own data.** The filesystems from login04.osgconnect.net and login05.osgconnect.net will be mounted **temporarily** on the new access points.
-Please ensure that you have copied all data you need by the July 21st deadline.
+Please ensure that you have copied all data you need by the August 1st deadline.

 Once logged in to the new access points, you will find your files from login04/login05 at the following locations: